longtownhistory/longtownhistory.github.io/README.md

 ### The initial setup

+Have a look at the video walkthrough version of this at: https://youtu.be/LM-w5wZvtJo

 1. Registering a GitHub user is the first step.
 Choose a username that represents your project well, because that's what the URL will be if you're using the free version of Github Pages
 2. Create a repository called "*username*.github.io"
 3. Copy the contents of this repository into it.